cfpb/design-manual/guides/effective-forms.md

 * Can be harder for users to see where they are within the form
 * It can slow users down as they have to click and load each section
-* You lose the contextual information from neighbouring sections
+* You lose the contextual information from neighboring sections
 * Harder for users to review and edit previous sections
 * There's no single place for users to go back and edit their data
 * Not a natural fit for non-linear processes like looping, adding and removing